-First, the images are preprocessed to remove irrelevant features by cropping the lung ROI.
+The steps in training that follow segmentation are shown in Fig 3.
+First (1), the images are preprocessed to remove irrelevant features by cropping the lung ROI.
 The cropped images are used for model training and evaluation.
 We perform repeated CXR-specific pretraining in transferring modality-specific knowledge that is fine-tuned toward detecting COVID-19 viral manifestations in CXRs.
-Training proceeds in a series of steps.
-First, the CNNs are trained on a large collection of CXRs to separate normals from those showing abnormalities of any type.
-Next, we retrain the models from the previous step, focusing on separating CXRs showing bacterial pneumonia or non-COVID pneumonia from normals.
-Next, we fine-tune the models from the previous step toward the specific separation of CXRs showing COVID-19 pneumonia from normals.
-Finally, the learned features from these phases of training become parts of the ensembles developed to optimize the detection of COVID-19 pneumonitis from CXRs.
+To do this, in the next training step (2) the CNNs are trained on a large collection of CXRs to separate normals from those showing abnormalities of any type.
+Next, (3) we retrain the models from the previous step, focusing on separating CXRs showing bacterial pneumonia or non-COVID-19 viral pneumonia from normals.
+Next, (4) we finetune the models from the previous step toward the specific separation of CXRs showing COVID-19 pneumonia from normals.
+Finally (5) the learned features from this phase of training become parts of the ensembles developed to optimize the detection of COVID-19 pneumonitis from CXRs.

-The details of this step-wise approach are discussed as follows.
-In the first stage of pretraining, a custom CNN and selected ImageNet-pretrained CNN models are retrained on a large selection of CXRs with sufficient diversity due to sourcing from different collections, to coarsely learn the characteristics of normal and abnormal lungs.
+Details of this step-wise training approach include that in the first stage of pretraining, a custom CNN and selected ImageNet-pretrained CNN models are retrained on a large selection of CXRs with sufficient diversity due to sourcing from different collections, to coarsely learn the characteristics of normal and abnormal lungs.
 This CXR-specific pretraining helps in converting the weight layers, specific to the CXRs, in subsequent steps.
-Table 1 shows the distribution of data used in the first stage of repeated CXR-specific pretraining.
+The motivation behind this approach is to perform a knowledge transfer from the natural image domain to CXRdomain and learn the characteristics of normal lungs and a wide selection of CXR-specific pulmonary disease manifestations.
+During this training step, the datasets are split at the patientlevel into 90% for training and 10% for testing.
+We randomly allocated 10% of the training data for validation.